Home Aviation Jet Card vs Charter vs Fractional

 Guaranteed availability on short notice

 A jet card guarantees an aircraft of the specified category within a defined notice window — typically four to eight hours for domestic flights, longer for international.
-That guarantee has real value when the trip is confirmed at short notice and the open charter market may not have the right aircraft available at the right location.
-The traveller who occasionally needs to move on a few hours’ notice without going through a full sourcing process will find the jet card’s availability guarantee worth its premium.
+That guarantee has real value when a trip is confirmed at short notice and the open charter market may not have the right aircraft available at the right location.

 Jet Card Limitations